Love Yourself: Her: Commercial performance

-Love Yourself: Her recorded 1,051,546 stock pre-orders during the period dated August 25–31, making BTS the first K-pop group to reach and cross one million pre-orders with a single album.
+Love Yourself: Her recorded 1,051,546 stock pre-orders from August 25–31, making BTS the first K-pop group to reach and cross one million pre-orders with a single album.
 The EP debuted at number one on the South Korean Gaon Album Chart, while its lead single "DNA" debuted at number two on the Gaon Digital Chart—all tracks from the EP also placed in the top 40 of the chart.
 According to the monthly Album Chart, released on October 14, the album was the highest-selling release of September 2017, with 1,203,533 copies sold since its release on September 18.
 The album also had the second highest monthly sales in the history of the Gaon Chart, and was the first in 16 years to exceed 1.2 million copies sold since g.o.d's fourth album Chapter 4 (2001).
 It won the grand prize at the 32nd Golden Disc Awards in the Physical Category on January 11, 2018, and went on become BTS' highest-selling album at the time, surpassing Wings (2016).
 It is one of the best-selling albums in Gaon Chart history, with over 2.2 million copies sold as of April 2020.

 The EP opened at number seven on the US Billboard 200 with 31,000 album-equivalent units—18,000 were pure album sales—marking the biggest sales week for a K-pop album on the chart and making it the highest-charting K-pop album in Billboard chart history, until the release of BTS' own Love Yourself: Tear in 2018.
 BTS became the first Asian artist in seven years to debut within the top ten of the chart, surpassing the record set by Filipino singer Charice who debuted at number eight in 2010 with her eponymous American debut album.
 The album remained on the Billboard 200 for 44 weeks, becoming the first Korean album to do so.
 Following its reissue on vinyl in 2023, Love Yourself: Her sold a further 21,000 units in the country and reentered the top 20 of the Billboard 200 at number 13, on the issue dated January 21, 2023, marking its 45th non-consecutive week on the chart.
 It was the second best-selling album of the week overall, and the best-selling release on the format, with 18,000 pure sales, earning BTS their first number one on the Vinyl Albums chart.
 It also repeaked atop the World Albums chart for the same issue date.